 - The child received at least half of his support from the parents for at least half of the year.

-Claim the dependent exemption
+Claim the dependent exemption or dependent credit

-The IRS allows a tax exemption to reduce the burden of caring for a child.
+For tax years prior to 2018, the IRS allows a tax exemption to reduce the burden of caring for a child.
 “This can be a big plus for single moms,” advises Bill Symons, president of Computer Accounting Systems in Oswego, N.Y.
 “Claiming an exemption for each child can greatly reduce a single mom’s taxable income and in some cases, depending on her tax bracket, give her a bigger tax refund.”
 However, once a single mother’s adjusted gross income exceeds a certain amount, the deduction is phased out.

-Include the child tax credit
+Claim the child tax credit

 - Be 16 years old or younger and be your son, daughter, stepchild, foster child, brother, sister, stepbrother, stepsister, grandchild, niece, nephew or a legally adopted child